How to Spend One Day in Los Angeles (Two Itinerary Options!)

 Privacy Policy

-As you’re planning your Los Angeles day trip itinerary, my biggest piece of advice is to focus on one area of LA.
+As you’re planning your one day in LA, my biggest piece of Los Angeles travel advice is to focus on one area of the city.
 People often underestimate how big the city is, as well as how brutal the traffic can be!

 I’ve seen far too many itineraries where people attempt to cram a ton in, trying to hit up the biggest attractions between Pasadena to the east and Santa Monica to the west.
 This is simply unrealistic…and you’ll be exhausted from all the driving!